farbodsz/pandoc-confluence/README.md

   - [ ] To an anchor (same page)
   - [ ] With embedded image as body
   - [ ] Error on any markup not permitted in Confluence link bodies

+See [SYNTAX](./SYNTAX.md) for how to represent these in "Confluence markdown".

 ## Dependencies